Gametogenesis: Common path

 Gametogonia are usually seen as the initial stage of gametogenesis.
 However, gametogonia are themselves successors of primordial germ cells (PGCs) from the dorsal endoderm of the yolk sac migrate along the hindgut to the genital ridge.
 They multiply by mitosis, and, once they have reached the genital ridge in the late embryonic stage, are referred to as gametogonia.
 Once the germ cells have developed into gametogonia, they are no longer the same between males and females.

 Individual path

-From gametogonia, male and female gametes develop differently - males by spermatogenesis and females by oogenesis.
+From gametogonia, male and female gametes develop differently – males by spermatogenesis and females by oogenesis.
 However, by convention, the following pattern is common for both:

+Differences between spermatogenesis and oogenesis

 In vitro gametogenesis

 In vitro gametogenesis (IVG) is the technique of developing in vitro generated gametes, i.e., "the generation of eggs and sperm from pluripotent stem cells in a culture dish."
 This technique is currently feasible in mice and will likely have future success in humans and nonhuman primates.
-It allows scientists to create sperms and egg cells by reprograming adult cells.
+It allows scientists to create sperm and egg cells by reprogramming adult cells.
 This way, they could grow embryos in a laboratory.
-Even though it is a promising technique it raises several ethical problems.
+Even though it is a promising technique for fighting disease, it raises several ethical problems.